dctrotz/app_store_guidelines/AppStoreReviewGuidelines.md

 The guiding principle of the App Store is simple - we want to provide a safe experience for users to get apps and a great opportunity for all developers to be successful.
 On the following pages you will find guidelines arranged into five clear sections: Safety, Performance, Business, Design, and Legal.
 A few other points to keep in mind:

 - We have lots of kids downloading lots of apps.
 Parental controls work great to protect kids, but you have to do your part too.
 So know that we’re keeping an eye out for the kids.
 - The App Store is a great way to reach hundreds of millions of people around the world.
 If you build an app that you just want to show to family and friends, the App Store isn’t the best way to do that.
-Consider Ad Hoc distribution or the Enterprise Program.
+Consider using Xcode to install your app on a device for free or use Ad Hoc distribution available to Apple Developer Program members.
 If you’re just getting started, learn more about the Apple Developer Program.
 - We strongly support all points of view being represented on the App Store, as long as the apps are respectful to users with differing opinions and the quality of the app experience is great.
 We will reject apps for any content or behavior that we believe is over the line.
 What line, you ask?
 Well, as a Supreme Court Justice once said, “I’ll know it when I see it”.
 And we think that you will also know it when you cross it.
 - If you attempt to cheat the system (for example, by trying to trick the review process, steal user data, copy another developer’s work, or manipulate ratings) your apps will be removed from the store and you will be expelled from the Developer Program.
 - You are responsible for making sure everything in your app complies with these guidelines, including ad networks, analytics services, and third-party SDKs, so review and choose them carefully.